loading spinner

 How to Make It Stick:

 • Make it Obvious: Create a sleep sanctuary by keeping your bedroom cool, dark, and clutter-free.
-Set up your wind-down materials (book, journal, etc.) in a visible bedside location.
+Set up your wind-down materials in a visible bedside location.

-• Make it Easy: Choose 2-3 simple activities for your routine: perhaps 5 minutes of gentle stretching, 5 minutes of reading, and 5 minutes of deep breathing.
+• Make it Easy: Choose 2-3 simple activities for your routine, such as 5 minutes of gentle stretching, 5 minutes of reading, and 5 minutes of deep breathing.

-• Make it Fun/Rewarding: Create a cozy ritual you look forward to - use lavender essential oils, listen to calming music, or enjoy caffeine-free herbal tea.
-Set automatic phone reminders to start your routine at the same time each night.
+• Make it Fun/Rewarding: Create a cozy ritual you look forward to.
+Use lavender essential oils, listen to calming music, or enjoy caffeine-free herbal tea.

 Read More: 52 Life-Changing Habits Everyone Should Adopt